 Add the tomato sauce, stir to combine, and then simmer for 5 minutes, stirring occasionally.

 Add the remaining 2 cups of stock and the sugar.
 Continue simmering the sauce for 15 minutes, stirring occasionally.

-If however you wish to enjoy your Creole feast right away (Zelda and Scout, party of two!), you may now turn the heat off.
+If, however, you wish to enjoy your Creole feast right away (Zelda and Scout, party of two!), you may now turn the heat off.
 Add the shrimp, cover the pot, and let it sit until the shrimp are plump and pink.
 This should take about 5 to 10 minutes.
 It is also a great time to cook your white rice, enough to serve all your dinner guests.

 If you are fancy, like Paul, you will preheat your plates in the oven at 250 degrees.
-Then serve ½ cup mounded white rice with 1 cup of sauce spooned around it and 8 or 9 shrimp arranged on top.
+Then you will serve ½ cup mounded white rice with 1 cup of sauce spooned around it and 8 or 9 shrimp arranged on top.
 If you are a heathen, simply slop a pile of rice in a bowl and ladle as much spicy, tomato-y, shrimpy goodness on there as you like.
 It tastes delicious either way.